nariman/kaggle-data-science-bowl-2017-aidence-model/msu-supercomputer/README.md

 * ...
 * There's GNU compilers for C/C++ (and, maybe, for other languages)
 * There's CUDA version 8 and 9 drivers
-* There's is no Docker...
+* There's no Docker...
+Wait, what?!?
 * ...
 * We need own Python for independence of the default one
 * We need to use Python environments for isolation (I still want the Docker!1)